ayayron117/Portfolio/README.md

 # Aaron S. Mohammed - Portfolio

 ## About
-Hi, I'm Aaron!
-Holding a Master of Science degree in Bioinformatics & Computational Biology and a Bachelor of Science degree in Physics with a minor in Chemistry from the University of South Florida, I have a multidisciplinary background in the natural sciences.
-Since October 3rd 2022, I have managed the Innovative Genomics & Bioinformatics Core (IGBC) in the Lynch Comprehensive Cancer Research Center (LCCRC) of Creighton University.
-My primary responsibility is to fulfill all NGS data analysis service requests from users of the IGBC.
-This includes RNA seq, scRNA seq, and WGS data analysis.
-From August 2020 - October 2021, I worked as an IT research assistant at USF.
-That role involved assisting research labs with programming tasks.
+Hi, welcome to my portfolio!
+I created this to showcase some of my work over the past few years.
+I graduated with my master's degree in Fall of 2022 from the University of South Florida (USF).
+Since October 3rd 2022, I manage the Innovative Genomics & Bioinformatics Core (IGBC) in the Lynch Comprehensive Cancer Research Center (LCCRC) of Creighton University.
+My primary responsibility is to fulfill all NGS data analysis service requests for users of the IGBC.
+These data analysis services include RNA seq, scRNA seq, and WGS data analysis.
+In the past, I worked as an IT research assistant at USF from August 2020 - October 2021.
+That role involved assisting research labs with various programming tasks.
+Here are the degrees I have:
+- Master of Science degree in Bioinformatics & Computational Biology
+- Bachelor of Science degree in Physics with a minor in Chemistry

+I have experience with a number of programming languages, but the ones I am highly proficient with are R and MATLAB.
+Here's a list of some of my other skills:
+- Single cell RNA seq analysis
+- Bulk RNA seq analysis
+- DNA seq analysis
+- Linux command-line & shell scripting w/ BASH
+- Machine learning using these R packages:  &
+-

+Here are a list of tools I am skilled with:
+- RStudio and JupyterLab

+- Seurat
+- SingleR
+- SingleCellExperiment
+- clusterProfiler
+- e1071
+- glmnet

-Displayed below are summaries of projects I have worked on over the past 3 years.
-These summaries contain links to repositories that contain markdown files that provide more details on these projects and showcase code I wrote.
+Displayed below are summaries of my projects and links to repositories that contain markdown files that provide more details on these projects and showcase code I wrote.

 ## *C.elegan* Aging Atlas
 **Code:**